Medical simulation: Debriefing and education in medical simulation

-Debriefing in Medical Simulation
+Debriefing in medical simulation

-Medical simulation is often defined as, “a technique (not a technology) to replace and amplify real life experiences with guided ones, often “immersive” in nature, that evoke or replicate substantial aspects of the real world in a fully interactive fashion”.
+Medical simulation is often defined as, "a technique (not a technology) to replace and amplify real life experiences with guided ones, often "immersive" in nature, that evoke or replicate substantial aspects of the real world in a fully interactive fashion".
 This definition deliberately defines simulation as a technique and not a technology, implying that simulation is greater than the technology or tools which it adopts.
-Also note the use of the word guided in the definition, further implying that the interactions which occur in a simulated environment are not left solely to those persons immersed in the simulation, but that a “guide” also be present.
+Also note the use of the word guided in the definition, further implying that the interactions which occur in a simulated environment are not left solely to those persons immersed in the simulation, but that a "guide" also be present.
 This guide may be virtual in nature, such as prompts from a computer program, or may be physically present, in the form of an instructor or teacher.
-The human guide is often referred to as a “facilitator”.
+The human guide is often referred to as a "facilitator".
 It is this facilitator who guides the debriefing which occurs after a simulation scenario has been completed.

-When these elements are present, the simulation is often referred to as “Instructional simulation", "Educational simulation,” or “Simulation-based learning”.
+When these elements are present, the simulation is often referred to as "Instructional simulation", "Educational simulation," or "Simulation-based learning".
 Favorable and statistically significant effects for nearly all knowledge and process skill outcomes when comparing simulation AND debriefing versus simulation with no intervention (in healthcare) has been shown.
-When applied in a capacity to further professional development, simulation and debriefing may be referred to as “Simulation-based training”.
+When applied in a capacity to further professional development, simulation and debriefing may be referred to as "Simulation-based training".

-Simulation, Debriefing, & Education Theory
+Simulation, debriefing, and education theory

 Experiential learning, which draws from prominent scholars such as John Dewey, Jean Piaget, and Carl Rogers, among others, underpins simulation-based learning.
-Often referred to as “learning by doing”, or more broadly, a “theory of experience”, Experiential Learning Theory states that experience plays a central role in human learning & development.
+Often referred to as "learning by doing", or more broadly, a "theory of experience", Experiential Learning Theory states that experience plays a central role in human learning and development.

 The six principles of Experiential Learning Theory align with educational simulation.
 The six principles are: